Helios Dust Instrumentation: Micrometeoroid data

 During ten orbits about the sun from 1974 to 1980 the Helios 1 micrometeoroid analyzer transmitted data of 235 dust impacts to Earth.
 Since the onboard data storage capability was limited and the data transmission rate varied strongly depending on the distance between spacecraft and Earth not all data recorded by the sensors was received on Earth.
-The effective measuring time ranged from ~30% at perihel to ~75% at 1AU distance.
-Many noise events caused by solar wind plasma and photo electrons were recorded by the sensors as well.
-Only events within a coincidence time of 12 micro seconds between positive and negative signals and, mainly, the measurement of a mass spectrum following the initial trigger were considered dust impacts.
+The effective measuring time ranged from ~30% at perihel to ~75% at 1 au distance.
+Many noise events caused by solar wind plasma and photo-electrons were recorded by the sensors as well.
+Only events within a coincidence time of 12 microseconds between positive and negative signals and, mainly, the measurement of a mass spectrum following the initial trigger were considered dust impacts.
 Quantities determined for each impact are: the time and position, the azimuth of the sensor viewing at the time of impact, the total positive charge of the impact signal, the rise-time of the charge signal (proxy for the impact speed) and a complete mass spectrum.
 The micrometeoroid instrument on Helios 2 was much noisier and recorded only a handful of impacts that did not provide additional information.